History

 8ff3b00e-f594-11e6-8758-6876151821a6.jpg

-For anyone who’s put up with shocking prices at a Finnish airport, or has waited for hours at a Swedish Systembolaget, Scandinavia’s alcohol monopolies are immensely irritating.
-Nevertheless, the Scandinavians love them.
 A 2013 poll found that over 74 per cent of Norwegians want to keep their alcohol monopoly in place…

 Xander Brett

 In 1995 Harry Franzén, a grocer from Röstangå in southern Sweden, was persecuted for selling wine in his store.
 Franzén cited Articles 30 and 37 of the EU Constitution and took his case all the way to the European Court of Justice.
 Its decision: Systembolaget, the government-owned alcohol store, could continue its retail monopoly.
 Franzén was forbidden to sell wine.
-Sweden has a heavy-handed welfare state, but is also one of the world’s most liberal nations, so it’s undoubtedly strange such a system persists.
+Sweden has a heavy-handed welfare state, but is also one of the world’s most liberal nations, so it’s perhaps strange such a system persists.

 This article is a Fika Online exclusive.

-Leave a Reply
+Leave a comment